BIOL115-MSUM/BIOL115-MSUM.github.io/beak-length-script.md

 You can either copy the code below and paste it into a new R script, e.g. `plant_height.R`, or [download](beak-length.R) it as an R script, copy, and paste from there.

-Once you've copied the code, you can work through changing file paths, object names, column names, and axis labels as needed to perform your bluestem analysis.
+Once you've copied the code, you can work through changing file paths, object names, column names, and axis labels as needed to perform your Intraspecific Variation Analysis.

 ```r